-Letter reversals, when children write letters backwards or upside down, can be common up until the age of 7 years.
+Letter reversals, when children write letters backward or upside down, can be common up until the age of 7 years.
 It is often called mirror writing.
 This is due to poor working memory as well as weaknesses in visual processing skills.
-Children typically reverse the letters b, d, q, p and the numbers 9,5 and 7.
+Children typically reverse the letters b, d, q, p, and the numbers 9, 5, and 7.
 People often think this is a sign of dyslexia however dyslexia is more complex than that.

 What can I do to help my child with letter reversals?

 - Have your child say the sound as they are writing the letter to develop muscle memory.

 - Work on one letter or number at a time.

 - Use textured writing (sandpaper, salt tray, gel mats)